bgalvanedrans/bg-tf-data-lake/README.md

 ## Data Lake Creation
 ### Input

-Input was resolved by using Kinesis Data Generator and Stream Kinesis Firehose both already existing as one of the
+Input was resolved by using Kinesis Data Generator and Stream Kinesis Firehose both already existing as one of the many ways to input data over bg-tf-raw/raw/ bucket.